-Configuration Field Purpose Enforcement Allow subject DN override by End Entity Information Allows the X.509 subject DN in a certificate to come from the end entity information supplied in the certificate request rather than from the registered end entity LDAP DN entry.
+Configuration Field Purpose Recommended Setting Allow subject DN override by End Entity Information Allows the X.509 subject DN in a certificate to come from the end entity information rather than the subject DN supplied in the certificate request.
 MyID configures the end entity being used for the certificate request with same subject DN as that provided in the request, although this may not be the same as that provided in the CSR for a non-key certificate request.
-An End Entity that is being used for non-key archive certificate request can get used for multiple users.
-As such the DN held against the end entity gets updated for each certificate request.
-Therefore the recommendation is, if not using the DN supplied in the CSR, to use the DN supplied in the request rather than that stored against the end entity information.
-Both this and the Allow subject DN override by CSR option must be disabled if use of the custom DN order is required in the certificate profile's Custom DN Order setting Allow Key Usage Override When enabled, allows the key usage to be overridden by the certificate request.
+Disabling this option ensures that the required subject DN is taken from the certificate request, rather than using information stored against the End Entity within EJBCA.
+You are recommended to disable this option, as its main use is for when the EJBCA is being used as a Certificate Management System.
+You must disable both this option and the Allow subject DN override by CSR option if you are using the Custom Subject DN Order setting in the certificate profile.
+Allow Key Usage Override When enabled, allows the key usage to be overridden by the certificate request.
 Disabled (default) The option is not currently used by MyID.
 Use certificate storage Issued certificates are stored in the database to provide certificate management and CRLs.
-Note: This may impact on certificate issuance performance.
+Enabled Note: This may impact on certificate issuance performance.
 CRL Distribution point The CRL Distribution point information enables a client to verify a certificate using the provided URI.
 Enable Certificate Policies Policy OIDs may be set to indicate that certificates issued using this profile are for a specific purpose.
 Enable the Use option and specify the required policy OIDs to ensure that certificates issued using the profile assert the required policy OID as specified by the appropriate common policy requirement; for example, PIV model policies may be required to assert policy OIDs to satisfy the X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework.